everestso/everestso/README.md

 + Campus Police ONLY: Enforce, Track Crime Data, and Provide Assistance

 + Tremendously unfortunate that the valuable resources, and data collected, are never properly used to develop high level models and analysis of Campus Crime.
-+ These models would intertestingly overalp community crimes, such as gang activity.
++ These models would intertestingly overlap community crimes, such as gang activity.

 <!--   COMMENTS